Rebecka Rutledge Fisher, PhD

 Habitations of the Veil: The Poetics of Black Being before and

 Retrieving the Human: Reading Paul Gilroy.
 375 pages.
 Ed.
 Rebecka Rutledge Fisher and Jay Garcia.
-With a new essay by Paul Gilroy, an afterword by Gerald Early, and a critical introduction by the editors.
-Forthcoming from SUNY Press.
+With a new essay by Paul Gilroy and a critical introduction by the editors.
+SUNY Press, 2014.

 The Interesting Narrative of Olaudah Equiano, or Gustavus Vassa, the African.
 Written by Himself.
 242 pages.
 Selected, introduced, and annotated by Rebecka Rutledge Fisher.
 New York: Barnes & Noble Publishing, December 2005.